MOOG is a code that performs a variety of LTE line analysis

 How to install MOOG

-Once you have obtained MOOG via ftp, on a UNIX machine execute the
+Once you have obtained MOOG via ftp, on a unix/linux machine execute the

-(this separates the individual files; you should end up with many *.f files,
+This uncompresses and separates the individual files; you should end up with

 vi Moog.f (or "emacs", or some other text editor)